Overview

 General requirements

-Applicants are expected to hold a upper second-class honours degree (65 per cent or above) in psychology (or a related discipline).
+- Applicants are expected to hold an upper second-class (2:1) UK degree (65 per cent or above) in psychology (or a related discipline).

 Students must also: